 Volunteering is an important aspect of student life, and parents are also asked to volunteer to support the College, such as through Busy Bees, and being a member of the Parents & Friends' Association (P&F).
-Even as the College grows, the demand for volunteering will always be present.
+As the College grows, the demand for volunteering will always be present.

-HillSide encourages members of the College community to volunteer, including in the canteen (ref to page 10).
+HillSide encourages members of the College community to volunteer, including in the canteen (refer to page 11).

-SECTION FOUR - STUDENT CARE
+SECTION THREE - STUDENT CARE